This CKAD Exam study guide will help you prepare for the Certified Kubernetes Developer (CKAD) exam with all the required resources.

 A Certified Kubernetes Application Developer can define application resources and use core primitives to build, monitor, and troubleshoot scalable applications and tools in Kubernetes.

 Certified Kubernetes Application Developer (CKAD) is one of the highest in-demand certifications in the industry right now.
 It is aimed at engineers interested in the design, development, build & management of applications on Kubernetes.
+So if you are someone who works on the development aspects of Kubernetes, this certification is for you.

 The purpose of the Certified Kubernetes Application Developer (CKAD) program is to assure that CKADs have the skills, knowledge, and competency to perform the responsibilities of Kubernetes application developers.

 To begin your journey of becoming a Certified Kubernetes Application Developer (CKAD) – start by registering for the CKAD exam on the Linux Foundation portal.
+When you register you get free access to two sessions of killer.sh CKAD practice exams that will help you clear the CKAD exam.

-Note: Save $57 Today on CKA|CKAD|CKS|KCNA certification using the Voucher code given below.
+Note: Save 30% today on CKAD certification using the Voucher code given below.
 This offer expires soon.

-CKA Exam Voucher: Use coupon DCUBEOFFER at checkout
+Code: Use coupon 30COMTECHIES at checkout

 Here are some things to keep in mind regarding the exam.